 Spanish Federation of Fishing and Casting (http://www.fepyc.es)

-- What should you know if you are planning to bike in Spain?
+- What should you know if you're planning to bike in Spain?

-Circulation on roadways is only allowed for people over 14 years of age and you must always ride on the shoulder.
+- Circulation on motorwaysis only allowed for people over 14 years of age and you must always ride on the shoulder.

-The use of approved lighting on the bike when riding at night, in tunnels or in sections affected by the tunnel signal, is mandatory.
-Also, on intercity highways, cyclists must wear some reflective clothing that permits distinguishing them from a distance of 150 metres.
+- It is mandatory to use approved lighting on the bike at night, in tunnels or in sections marked with the tunnel sign.
+Also, on intercity roads cyclists must wear some item of reflective clothing that makes them visible from a distance of 150 metres.

 - What documentation is required to sail in Spain?

 In Spain you need the pleasure craft operator card to sail a recreational craft in the case of sailing vessels of more than 5 metres in length, with an engine over 4 metres in length and with a capacity greater than 11,3 kilowatts.
 In addition, it is necessary to have an operator card for the handling of any watercraft (except for rented vessels in certain circuits).
 For citizens of countries that are not members of the European Union, a certification of the operator card may be required, which must be requested at the consulate.

 If you navigate your own boat, when entering port you must present documentation that, in accordance with the country of registration and flag, shows proof of ownership, and in addition compulsory insurance, whose policy must cover at least 150,000 Euros in damages to third parties.
 In the event that authorities find the existence of elements in the ship which affect maritime safety or the environment they may prevent anchoring, leaving or entering the port.